Carly Fiorina: Social issues

 Fiorina is anti-abortion.
 She expressed support for legislation to ban abortions 20 weeks after fertilization, with an exception for cases of rape, incest, or danger to the life of the mother.
 In 2010, she said that Roe v.
 Wade was settled law, but later reversed that position.
-Fiorina supports overturning Roe v.
-Wade, the 1973 Supreme Court ruling that legalized abortion in the United States, leaving it to the states.
+Fiorina supported overturning Roe v.
+Wade, the 1973 Supreme Court ruling that legalized abortion in the United States, allowing states to set their own abortion policies.
 She does support embryonic stem-cell research if the embryos were not created for that purpose.

 In a February 2015 speech, Fiorina acknowledged the scientific consensus that climate change is real and caused by human activity, but expressed skepticism that government can affect the issue, and has "implied that targeting the coal industry will not solve the problem".

 Fiorina said in May 2015 that "drug addiction shouldn't be criminalized" and cited "decriminalizing drug addiction and drug use" as an example of a successful reform.
 Fiorina opposes the legalization of marijuana, but says that she believes in states' rights, and that as president she will not enforce the federal ban on marijuana in Colorado, where voters have legalized marijuana as a matter of state law.